Jill Zarin’s Husband Fighting Cancer: How This ‘RHONY’ Star Is Celebrating Their Love

 — Ultimate FITNESS (@DKPostings) December 14, 2016

 “We are so grateful to have so many loving friends and family reach out to us during this very scary time in our lives.
-You have to live to live,” Jill told PEOPLE when she first learned that the cancer had returned, adding, “There are new drugs being approved, and we all have to survive long enough to get them.”
+You have to live to live,” Jill told People when she first learned that the cancer had returned, adding, “There are new drugs being approved, and we all have to survive long enough to get them.”

 No word on whether Bethenny Frankel has reached out to Jill Zarin after learning that Bobby Zarin has been diagnosed with cancer once again.
 The two were once close friends, but they struggled to get along before Bethenny left The Real Housewives of New York.
 During their last lunch, they agreed to be civil with one another, but it sounds like distance may have worked best for them.